stranth/Atmos-Sulfur/README.md

 - Add Aluminium Hydroxide reagent.
   - Should block puking, this is a common antacid.
 (This will be useful should virology ever come back)
   - Removes 0.5u of an Acid within the metabolizer if theres 1u or more of any Acid present.
+  - Suppresses Fire!
+- Replace water in Fire Extinguishers with Aluminium Hydroxide at round start.
+Will increase the effectiveness of the item itself.
 - Add Bauxite Ore.
 Grinds into 5u Aluminium and 5u Aluminium Hydroxide.
 Only will be able to spawn in Grasslands.
 - Add Platinum reagent.
 Oh hoh what could it do?
 - Add Platinum Ore.
 Now we have all the rad space valuables.
 Grinds into 10u Platinum reagent.